-At the end of 2014, the big national securities firms managed 38% of retail (consumer) assets.
-This number is down from around 50% before the financial crisis.
-The share held by independent advisors has almost caught up: it’s at 36%.
+At the end of 2014, the big national securities firms managed 38 percent of retail (consumer) assets.
+This number is down from around 50 percent before the financial crisis.
+The share held by independent advisors has almost caught up: it’s at 36 percent.
 When we launched HighTower in 2007, we predicted that crossover was inevitable where independent financial advisors would advise more assets than the large brokerage firms.

 Today, leading industry research firm Cerulli Associates predicts that independent advisory firms may edge ahead of the major brokerages as early as this year.